RechieKho/video_cube/README.md

 ```

 Both `child_b v1_0_9` and `child_b v1_0_1` will output their own static library to the root `build` directory (the `parent`'s `build` directory).
+Since they are essentially the same library but different version, it could contain the same functions with the same symbols.
-Assuming both have the function `foo(int, int)`, it would have a linker duplicate symbol error when linking both library together.
+This would lead to duplicate symbol linker error when linking both library together.

 To fix this issue, the programmer should consider the version when naming the function.
+A macro `VERSION` is also defined when compiling, the programmer could utilize this macro to differentiate function of different version.

 ```c
 #define APPEND_VERSION(identifier) identifier##VERSION